Hylance1224/CVH-REC/CHV-REC/ReadMe.md

 ## 3. Hyperparameter Settings

 The hyperparameters of this project are defined in `utility/parser.py`.
-Below is part of important hyperparameters:
+Below the hyperparameters and their values:

 | Variable name | Description                             | Value |
 | :------------ | :-------------------------------------- | :---- |